djbrieck/brieckspro/content/posts/blender-coffee-grinder/index.md

 ## Stuff needed:

 - Blender
-- roasted unground coffee beans
+- roasted un-ground coffee beans
 - 1 cup measuring cup
 - Wooden skewer or equivalent stick
 - Container/s to store the ground coffee (Optional 2nd Container to store  fine coffee good for using in an espresso maker, Moka pot, etc.)